Lin2xdd/Journey-Into-Exile/Excercise/Membership.md

 - Needs: gym, swimming pool & occasional arena
-- Membership: 4 months + upgrade(Is it possible to include family as well?); family package?
-Alumni rate applies to which one?
+- Membership: package with me and my mom for the 4 months? how to upgrade to annual and the price difference? alumni discount?